Last Chance for Animals

 HOW CAN YOU HELP

 • Protest a zoo near you.
-Reach out to LCA if you need posters and/or brochures.
+Reach out to LCA if you need posters and/or brochures - email This email address is being protected from spambots.
+You need JavaScript enabled to view it..

-• Write your elected officials and educate them about zoos.
-Inform them of how few zoo animals are endangered and demand that animals cease being placed in zoos.
-Demand stricter Animal Welfare Act regulations and increased USDA inspections.
+• Write your elected officials and urge for stricter animal welfare regulations and increased U.S.D.A. inspections.
 For your elected officials’ contact information, visit www.votesmart.org

-• Travel wisely and avoid business that exploit wild animals - this includes all elephant rides.
+• Avoid businesses, at home and on vacation, that exploit wild animals – this includes all elephant rides, roadside zoos, AZA accredited zoos, and petting zoos.

 LEARN MORE ABOUT ZOOS